PraveenKumarSridhar/PraveenkumarSridhar/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=PraveenKumarSridhar.PraveenKumarSridhar)
 <br/>

-🤖 Machine Learning Engineer at Nextdoor | Content Moderation Specialist 🚀
+🤖 Machine Learning Engineer II at Nextdoor | Content Moderation Specialist 🚀

 👨‍💻 Hello there!
 I'm Praveen Kumar Sridhar, a dedicated Machine Learning Engineer with a knack for fine-tuning algorithms to keep online communities safe.
 Currently, I'm on a thrilling journey as a part of the Nextdoor team, where I specialize in content moderation, ensuring that our platform remains a welcoming and secure space for neighbors to connect.